Real Women Going Grey...

 It's inspirational to see how some real women going grey have coped and even enjoyed the process.

-If your hair is beginning to take on some silver amongst the gold take a few minutes to consider all your options before you rush for the colorant!
+If your hair is beginning to take on some silver amongst the gold take a few minutes and you're having a bit of a 'wobble', time some time to consider all your options before you rush for the colorant!

-I'd love to hear how you transitioned into grey - a happy or difficult story?
+I'd love to hear how you coped with transitioning into grey - a happy or difficult story?
 Contact Me...

 Many thanks to our 'real women going grey' for sharing...

 "I delayed tinting my hair until age 50 because I wanted to stay natural.

 But one day I looked in the mirror and felt old and faded.
 My colorist

 matched my natural brown roots and my color became